-Some differences you will spot with degrees from this period are decorative detailed borders that wrap the edge of the certificate and sometimes the school's name too.
-And although the documents featured rich dark black inks, most did not contain as colour printing was not as easily obtainable as it is today.
+One of the most striking differences between diplomas from the 1900s to 1980s and those produced today are the decorative borders that wrap around the edge of the certificate.
+Some schools even included the school's name within the border.
+And although these diplomas featured rich black inks, colour printing was not as easily obtainable as it is today.

-Another lesser known fact about older degrees, was that many were printed on sheepskin instead of the typical diploma paper used by schools these days.
-The sheepskin itself was known to age, which is why many older diplomas that are collected show signs of wear and tear and yellowing as a byproduct of the sheepskin's aging process.
+Another lesser-known fact about older diplomas is that many were printed on sheepskin instead of the typical diploma paper used by schools today.
+However, sheepskin ages over time, which is why many older diplomas show signs of wear and tear and yellowing.

-And the last difference which is the most noticeable, in my option, are the signatures.
-Notice how on both the examples above, the signatures were hand-signed!
-This was very common during this period, but almost nonexistent today.
-As you could imagine with fewer graduates from the school, officials could make time to sign each diploma.
-Nowadays, with thousands of graduates per semester at some top schools, signatures are digitally printed with an auto-pen onto each document.
+Perhaps the most noticeable difference between older diplomas and those produced today are the signatures.
+As you can see in the examples above, the signatures were hand-signed, which was very common during this period.
+With fewer graduates, officials had time to sign each diploma individually.
+Today, however, with thousands of graduates per semester at many top schools, signatures are digitally printed with an auto-pen onto each document.
 A hand-signed diploma is truly a piece of our history.
-This doesn't mean that are not some schools that still hand-sign diplomas today, but such diplomas are very rare and often associated with lesser known private institutes.
+While some schools still hand-sign diplomas today, they are rare and often associated with lesser-known private institutes.

 Due to the arrival of online colleges and private institutes, the number of college attendees continued to skyrocket at an even faster rate.
 Fortunately, modern advances in printing and lower cost materials including colour inks, have kept up with the demand of custom diplomas obtainable by these institutes.
 These days, students are awarded with graduate diplomas that showcase less decorative borders than those graduates before them but documents with more colours and applied crafts, such as embossing techniques that were not available before.
 You can see a great assortment of diplomas from this period, and a few older ones, in.